ApiLogicServer/Docs/docs/index.md

     2. **Customize** and debug your application with **standard dev tools**.
 Use *your IDE*, Python, and Flask/SQLAlchemy to create new services.

+        * Flexible as a framework, Faster then Low Code for Admin Apps

-    3. ***Declare* security and multi-table constraint/validation logic**, using unique spreadsheet-like rules - 40X more concise than code. :trophy:  Logic consists of rules, extensible with Python event code as required.
+    3. ***Declare* security and multi-table constraint/validation logic**, using unique spreadsheet-like rules.
+Logic consists of rules, extensible with Python event code as required.

+        * 40X more concise than code - Unique to API Logic Server :trophy:

     &nbsp;